 He began his career in 1983 at the Caisse de dépôt et placement du Québec, where he worked as a financial analyst in the Asset Management and Equity Markets departments until 1989.

 Over the years, he has participated in many fundraising activities for various charitable organizations.
-He currently serves on the boards of the Fondation Armand-Frappier, the Fondation Jean-Monbourquette and the Fondation Baxter & Alma Ricard.
+He currently serves as the Chairman of the board of the Fondation Armand-Frappier and is also a member of the boards of the Fondation Jean-Monbourquette, the Fondation Baxter & Alma Ricard and the Fondation OLO.

 Mr. Reny holds a Bachelor of Commerce from Université Laval and an Executive MBA from Université de Sherbrooke.
 He earned his Chartered Financial Analyst (CFA) designation from the CFA Institute in Virginia, United States.
 In February 2017, he also obtained the certification Chartered Director (C.Dir.) from The Directors College.